-Before you can exchange properties, a housing officer will have to visit your home to do an inspection.
+Before you can exchange properties, a tenancy officer will have to visit your home to do an inspection.
 If there are any repairs or removals, you will be responsible for arranging to do these before the exchange can go ahead.

 You will be sent a letter listing what needs to be done.
-When you have done the repairs, you can contact the housing officer again to do another inspection.
+When you have done the repairs, you can contact the tenancy officer again to do another inspection.
 If the incoming tenants are willing to take on these repairs this can be arranged by both parties agreeing in writing.

 You need to be careful when deciding whether to carry out an exchange because you will be accepting the property ‘as seen’.
 We will not carry out additional work or bring the property up to our usual lettable standard if it falls short of this.

 Repairs must be fixed before an exchange or confirmation in writing that the incoming tenant is accepting responsibility.

 An exchange will not take place until all repairs are successfully completed.

 If you know that things need doing, you should sort these out before you agree to a mutual exchange.

 Before exchanging a property, you should be aware of the following.

 - You will take on the new property in the condition you find it, including:

 - You will be responsible for any non standard items, such as: